zsm767/ProjectTaskRecord/README.txt

 	-Creating "filename_test.xslx" versions with these updates, might make a template file

 +Next: clean up the pages, move things around for a better presentation.

+2019-05-15
+Update:

++CRUD properties for the Job objects/tables is working:
+	-Individual pages for update, deletion, creation, and list view +Next steps would include moving the update/delete buttons to link with individual jobs listed on the view page

++After this, will need to work on the model settings getting the PKs/FKs for each model hooked up +After *that*, need to work on re-organizing the page layout to display things properly